- Home

 A definitive portrait of Britain in the heady throes of the Swinging Sixties, from legendary historian David Kynaston.

-It's the heart of the Sixties in Britain – the Beatles are enjoying unprecedented success in the charts, England wins the World Cup at Wembley and optimism and patriotism percolate through the streets.
+It's the heart of the Sixties in Britain – the Beatles and the Stones vie at the top of the charts, England win the World Cup, and optimism and patriotism percolate through the streets.
 But this is not the full story of mid-Sixties Britain.
-Disaffection on the political left loomed as a result of the Vietnam War.
-The catastrophic collapse of the spoil tip in Aberfan killed over 100 people.
+Disaffection on the political left increasingly focuses on the escalating Vietnam War; and the ambitious hopes of Harold Wilson's Labour government start to founder on the parlous state of the pound.

-Covering the period from February 1965 to July 1966, David Kynaston uses a plethora of contemporary sources, including diaries of ordinary people, to paint a rich and nuanced picture of a Britain on the brink of change.
-Deep Into the Sixties continues to revolutionise our conceptions of post-war Britain.
+Covering the short but intense period from after Churchill's death in early 1965 to England's Wembley triumph in July 1966, David Kynaston uses a plethora of contemporary sources, including diaries of ordinary people, to paint a richly nuanced picture of unrivalled detail.
+Deep Into the Sixties continues to revolutionise how we see post-war Britain.

 Product details